 At night when everyone slept, he usually stayed up at prayer.
 Once, a soldier sleeping nearby heard Saint Callistratus invoking the Name of the Lord Jesus Christ, and he reported this to the military commander, who in turn summoned Callistratus, interrogated him and wanted to make him offer sacrifice to idols.
 The saint resolutely refused to do this, so the military commander ordered that the saint be beaten.
 Then, covered with wounds, the saint was dragged over sharp stones.
 The beating and the torments did not sway the firm will and brave endurance of the sufferer.

-The saint was sewn up in a leather sack and drown him in the sea.
+The saint was sewn up in a leather sack and drowned in the sea.
 By God’s mercy, however, the sack struck a sharp rock and was torn open.
-St Callistratus came to dry land unharmed, carried by dolphins.
+Saint Callistratus came to dry land unharmed, carried by dolphins.
 Viewing such a miracle, forty-nine soldiers came to believe in Christ.
-Then the military commander threw St Callistratus and the believing soldiers into prison.
+Then the military commander threw Saint Callistratus and the believing soldiers into prison.
 Before this, all of them were subjected to innumerable floggings.

 In jail Saint Callistatus continued to preach the Word of God to the soldiers and he bolstered their spirits for martyrdom.
 Summoned again before the military commander, the sufferers firmly confessed their faith in Christ, after which they were bound hand and foot and thrown into a dam.
 But there their bonds broke, and with bright faces the holy martyrs stood in the water, rejoicing in their Baptism, which coincided with the act of martyrdom.